Access to Medical Records

 We are pleased to announce the start of our Extended Hours Service.
 GP and Nurse appointments will be offered Sat 08:00 - 20:00 and Sun 08:00 - 14:00 in addition to weekday evenings 18:00 - 22:00.

 The service is run by our local GP Network.
 CGPN is a collaboration of Cambridgeshire Practices formed to enable us to offer our patients greater choice and extended practice hours.
-This service operates from:
+This service operates from many locations including:

 To book an appointment please call the practice and ask reception.